YangLiu1024/LearnAndShare/JS/basic/basic_knowledge.md

   - console.log("")
   - window.print() print current window
 4. a variable declared without value, will have default value <b>undefined</b>. if re-declared the variable, its value will be kept
-5. js comparison. note that when compare number and string, always convert string to number. empty text => 0, non-number text convert to NaN. when compare with NaN, always return false. when compare two objects, always return false, because they are different object.
+5. js comparison. note that when do arithmetic operation(except *addition*) between number and string, always convert string to number. empty text => 0, non-number text convert to NaN. when compare with NaN, always return false. when add number and string, convert number to string when compare two objects, always return false, because they are different object.
   - <b>==</b> equal value
   - <b>===</b> equal value and equal type
   - <b>!=</b> different value